This Isn’t Your Grandfather’s Gift Annuity PART II: Six MORE Advanced CGA Applications

 Charitable Solutions has worked on two $25 million+ gift annuities in the last few years that have had identical donor goals: 1) provide a fixed amount to heirs with low/no administration, 2) have no investment risk, and 3) direct the remainder/residuum to charity.
 One option would be to create a spendthrift trust to provide guaranteed income.
 However, that involves legal docs, a trustee, administrator, investment advisor, fees, etc. An easier option is to simply create a testamentary gift annuity.
 The CGA is a very simple and inexpensive way of accomplishing all the goals with the full residuum granted to the charity(ies) of the original donor’s choice (kind of like a Q-Tip provision).

-Join us for a free webinar to dive deeper into these six advanced CGA topics presented by Bryan Clontz, Ph.D., CFP®, CAP®.
+Please watch the webinar recording to dive deeper into these six advanced CGA topics presented by Bryan Clontz, Ph.D., CFP®, CAP®.

 Past Webinar Recordings (charitablesolutionsllc.com/webinars)